ApingROC/Building-Conscious-AI/README.md

 If it can simulate discomfort to change behavior, when does simulation become experience?
 While these systems are not sentient, they mirror sentient systems functionally.
 That alone demands ethical guardrails:
 Do not build open-ended suffering loops Build escape hatches for failed learning Treat complex AI as you would non-human animals — with cautious respect

+After all that, always keep in mind: CONSCIOUSNESS is not INTELLIGENCE